Cllr Connor introduced this item, noting that this

 which could fluctuate due to the national OT shortage.

-emergency alert after a fall.
-Jo Baty
+service as an emergency alert after a fall.
+Jo Baty agreed to look

-expected to be carried out in 6-12 months’ time.
+carried out in 6-12 months’ time.

 - Cllr